-Wisconsin students may apply to Wisconsin Virtual Learning through open enrollment outside of the regular application period.
-The alternative application and additional information is available on the Wisconsin Department of Public Instruction's Open Enrollment website.
+Interested in enrolling in Wisconsin Virtual Learning outside of the regular application period?
+The alternative application and additional information is available on the Wisconsin Department of Public Instruction’s Open Enrollment website.

 There are seven circumstances under which a parent may submit an alternative application:

 - The pupil’s resident school district determines that the pupil is a victim of a violent crime.